 The Sakhalinsk air traffic controller gave us a straight-out departure on Runway 19.
-I was once again left seat and my first officer, Edwin, busy with communications.
-I had almost thawed from the biting Russian cold as the Citation climbed effortlessly at three thousand feet per minute.
-We were climbing through solid gray clouds when suddenly the advanced avionics technology displayed on our glass cockpit went blank!
-Both displays were totally dark, which left us with no instruments or navigation aids.
-We were in the ‘soup,’ surrounded by clouds, with total instrument failure.
-My eyes immediately went to the back-up steam gauges.
-Edwin and I looked at each other for a moment in disbelief before he alerted air traffic controllers of our predicament, then requested headings.
+I was flying left seat, and my first officer, Edwin, was busy with communications.
+I had almost thawed from the biting Russian cold.
+The Citation climbed effortlessly at 3,000 feet per minute.
+As we climbed through solid gray clouds, the advanced avionics technology displayed on our glass cockpit went blank!
+Both displays were totally dark, leaving us with no instruments or navigation aids.
+We were in the ‘soup,’ surrounded by clouds, and with total instrument failure.
+I looked at the back-up steam gauges.
+Edwin and I looked at each other for a moment in disbelief.
+Then he alerted air traffic controllers of our situation, requesting headings.
 In a heavy Russian accent, the controller asked, “Citation N178SF, do you need assistance?”
 Edwin responded, “Stand-by…”

-It is rare, but we had a complete electronic system malfunction.
-I kept the airplane on heading and wings level using the few analog back-up instruments while Edwin reached for our navigational paper charts.
-I was relieved that our Crew Resource Management (CRM) training paid off.
+Although rare, we had experienced a complete electronic system malfunction.
+I kept the airplane on heading with wings level, and I used the few analog back-up instruments.
+Meanwhile, Edwin referred to our navigational paper charts.
+Our Crew Resource Management (CRM) training was paying off.
 Utilizing CRM provided a positive experience easing the load and helping assure our safety.
-After what seemed like an eternity, ten minutes later the cockpit screen displays returned.
-We had planned, trained, prepared for the ‘what if,’ and these long ten minutes were evidence of the value on the time well spent.
+After what seemed like an eternity, the cockpit screen displays returned 10 minutes later.
+We had planned, trained, and prepared for the ‘what if.’
+And, we succeeded during those 10 long minutes.

-My world flight crew agreed on practicing Crew Resource Management (CRM) at airline standard.
+My world flight crew practiced Crew Resource Management (CRM) at airline standards.
 We trained to know exactly why and what each crew member’s responsibilities were.
-As a standard procedure, if one team member questioned the safety of our flight, then we’d all address the concerns without question.
-We would then make a group decision on the best course of action.
-This proved invaluable on several occasions, keeping the peace and all of us safe.
+If one team member questioned the safety of our flight, then we’d all address the concerns without question.
+This was standard procedure.
+We then made group decisions on the best course of action.
+This proved invaluable on several occasions, and it kept the peace and all of us safe.

 After the world flight, I longed for returning to my true passion: flight training.
-Through research, I discovered Epic Flight Academy and recognized that it was known for excellence in producing the safest, most talented pilots in the world.
-I asked myself, “How was Epic able to accomplish such awesome recognition?”
-I later discovered that Epic implemented the concepts of The Southwest Airlines Way, a professional development manuscript written by Jody Hoffer Gittell.
-Southwest Airlines focuses on creating shared goals, providing shared knowledge, and promoting mutual respect amongst all its employees.
+I discovered Epic Flight Academy, recognized for excellence in producing the safest, most talented pilots in the world.
+I asked myself, “How is Epic able to accomplish such awesome recognition?”
+Epic, I learned, had implemented the concepts of The Southwest Airlines Way.
+Jody Hoffer Gittell wrote this professional development manual.
+She describes Southwest Airlines’ focus on shared goals, shared knowledge, and mutual respect among its employees.

 Finally, at Southwest Airlines, shared knowledge is crucial for smooth operations at the ramp and in the sky.
 SWA understands that employees must understand their role and how everyone else’s skills and knowledge add to the company’s goals.
 SWA uses the example of a ground crew member stating, “Pilots must do A, B, and C before take-off.
 So, as ground crew, we need to get this to the pilot right away.”

-Shared Knowledge enhances the talents of Epic employees for a coordinated, well-rounded training experience.
-Our staff shares the knowledge and understanding of not only aviation, but also scheduling and assisting students in a timely manner when issues arise.
-In return, students acquire the shared knowledge provided from incredible resources, such as our experienced instructors, student service staff and course managers, and our online learning platform, Schoology.
+Shared knowledge enhances the talents of Epic employees for a coordinated, well-rounded training experience.
+Our staff shares their knowledge of aviation, and they also assist in other ways.
+Students acquire this knowledge from incredible resources, such as our experienced instructors, student service staff, course managers, and our online learning platform, Schoology.

-SWA values all employees’ contribution with mutual respect.
+SWA values all employees’ contribution, and they demonstrate mutual respect.
 No one department is any more important than another, because without one department working at its fullest capability, all other departments fall short.
-The same can be said in relation to my world flight; mutual respect was key for safely accomplishing the flight.
-We all understood how important and interconnected each crew member’s experiences and roles in the endeavor were, allowing for the flight to go smoothly, even when mid-flight issues occurred.
-All Epic employees have mutual respect for each staff member, as well as for all students.
-All students are significant to our staff, even though every student learns and requires assistance differently.
-We all work together to ensure that all students succeed in their dreams of becoming a pilot in a safe, efficient manner.
+The same can be said in relation to my world flight.
+Mutual respect ensured safety.
+We understood the importance and interconnectedness of each crew member.Their experiences and roles allowed the flight to go smoothly, even when mid-flight issues occurred.
+All Epic employees show mutual respect for each staff member, as well as for all students.
+All students are significant, even though every student learns and requires assistance differently.
+We all work together to ensure our students succeed in their dreams of becoming a pilot in a safe, efficient manner.

-The outcome of a total technology failure while climbing through Russian airspace or an engine malfunction during a preflight in Japan might have gone very differently if we had not practiced the core values of shared goals, shared knowledge, and mutual respect.
-Epic students leave our academy with not only the aviation knowledge required to be commercial pilots worldwide, but also these three powerful mindsets to experience, learn, and carry forth into their careers.
+The outcome of a total technology failure while climbing through Russian airspace or an engine malfunction during a preflight in Japan might have gone very differently.
+Practicing the values of shared goals, shared knowledge, and mutual respect paid off.
+Epic students leave our academy with aviation knowledge and skills required to be commercial pilots worldwide.
+They also carry an attitude of sharing and respect into their careers.